How Belief Works

 But this objection wrongly assumes that if we believe X then changing this belief is dependent on us assessing that X is a false claim and that a contrary claim is a true claim.
 Just as the formation of belief X can't be due to us assessing that X is a true claim, because that assessment is based on that belief, so the subsequent formation of a contrary belief, and thus the end of our belief of X, can’t be due to us assessing that the contrary claim is a true claim and that X is a false claim, because the reverse will be true.

-The origin of this false theory of belief formation
+The origin of this false understanding of belief formation

-The origin of the idea that the formation of belief X is due to us assessing that claim X is true is likely due to the combination of the following factors:
+The origin of the idea that the formation of belief X is us assessing that claim X is true is likely due to the combination of the following factors:

-There’s actually a third fatal logical flaw in the idea that the formation of belief X is due to us assessing that claim X is true.
+There’s actually yet another flaw in the idea that the formation of belief X is us assessing that claim X is true.

 The fact that a conclusion is by definition a belief can also seem to provide the answer to the question of how beliefs form.
-The formation of belief X is due to us concluding claim X however brief, irrational, emotional, credulous or intuitive our reasoning was.
-Again, when we read or hear X we can then conclude X based on simply our complete trust of X’s source on the subject of X.
+The formation of belief X is us concluding X – however brief, irrational, emotional, trusting or intuitive our reasoning is.

-It might be thought that the formation of a belief about our surroundings or body via sensory perception doesn't require reason.
+It might be thought that the formation of a belief about our surroundings or body via sensory perception doesn't necessarily also require reason, and so isn't necessarily a conclusion.
 For example, it might be thought that to see rain is in itself to believe that it's raining.
-But even such belief formation requires reason.
+But belief formation via sensory perception actually always also requires reason.

 And yet the output of a perceptual process is in itself simply a perceptual experience of the physical world.
 In the example, the output of the visual process is in itself simply our visual experience of rain.
 That is, the output of a perceptual process is the content of one of our senses, not a thought about that content.